HSSenaratne/HSSenaratne/README.md

 ### Hi there 👋

 - I am HS Senaratne ^-^
-- Fresh Graduate at SLIIT
+- Data Science Graduate of SLIIT, Faculty of Computing